LaiaMartinezMotis/Available-Licenses-Research/README.md

 ##### Trademark
-We can define a trademark as the legal protection of a distinctive sing used in the commerce to identify goods or/and services.
+We can define a trademark as the legal protection of a distinctive sign used in the commerce to identify goods or/and services.
 This sign can be a word, sound, name, symbol, graphic, short phrase...
 A successful trademark is one that allows consumers to instantly recognize the company and its products when they see the mark.

 ##### Why are they important?